Yoav666s/dnd-wiki/collections/_races/nornfeld/trifling.md

   teaser: /assets/images/races/trifling/header.jpg
 ---

-> "We're not the exception, but the rule.
+> We're not the exception, but the rule.
 >
 > The rivers upon which bridges are built, the ale you pour down your gullet,
 >